 Address the problem

 There’s nothing wrong with working hard.
-But, if you are so out of balance that your life is being consumed by your job, don’t just feed the monster—find a solution!
+But, if you are so out of balance that your life is being consumed by your job, don’t just feed the monster—fix the problem!